-This is an introductory course to plane surveying as related to the construction industry.
-Emphasis is placed on obtaining field skills in linear measurement and the operation of levels, transits, theodolites and total stations.
+Students are introduced to plane surveying as related to the construction industry.
+Students obtain field skills in linear measurement and the operation of levels, transits, theodolites and total stations.
 Elevations, horizontal, vertical, and spiral curves are explored.
+This is a hands on laboratory course that develops students' field note skills.